WIP revision of one of the flight boards

 in stock.

-One of my most emphasized factors for MCU selection was how easy it was to
+One of my most emphasized factors for MCU selection was how fast it was to bring-up a dev env.
+With Arduinos at a 10 and whatever NXP is cooking at a 1, RP2040 scored a firm 9.5.

 The SDK for this chip was a single Git repo, and the entire build process could